 Physical Sky (Hosek-Wilkie)

-Because SunSky is a backdrop shader, it means that although it can contribute to the lighting of a scene -- it cannot be interacted with.
+Because SunSky is a backdrop shader, it means that although it can contribute to the lighting of a scene -- you cannot interact with it.
 It's not possible to generate clouds using SkyTracer that will react accurately to it, but these things can be worked around using additional lights positioned in a similar position relative to the camera.

-- Surface Albedo - Reflectance colour from the planet.
+- Surface Albedo - Reflectance color from the planet.
 The default value of blue has been set because our planet is mostly water

 - Turbidity - The reduction in the transparency of air because of scattering of light by dust and smoke particles and water droplets.
-Increase the turbidity to make the atmosphere denser - more hazy.
+Increase the turbidity to make the atmosphere denser - hazier.
 Great for recreating LA sunsets

 - Scattering - The scattered color of the sky itself

 - Tint - Added for tinting skies.
 Leave white to use the sky color as normal, change the scattering color to multiply with the end result

 - Max Luminance - Function added for tone mapping the final result.
 This will tone down the brightness value of a star to better match the rest of the scene